Shuaib11-Github/RAG_with_Highlighted_PDF/README.md

 # RAG_with_Highlighted_PDF

-This project is a **Streamlit application** designed to highlight specific content within PDF files.
-The app parses the PDF and allows users to select and highlight portions of the content interactively.
+This project is a **Streamlit application** designed to chat with specific content within PDF files.
+The app parses the PDF and allows users to ask questions or engage in a conversation about the PDF content interactively.

 ## Features

 - Load and view PDF content.
-- Highlight specific text in the PDF.
+- Chat with the PDF to ask questions or get insights based on the content.
 - Interactive user interface built with Streamlit.

 ## Project Structure